quixotique/vim-delta/README.md

    plugin file or your [vimrc][] file has explicitly disabled key mappings by setting one (or both) of the Vim global variables `no_plugin_maps` and `no_deltavim_plugin_maps`.
-You will have to search through the source code of these files to discover where this is done, then decide whether to reverse the action to let the plugin set up its own key mappings, or whether to leave it and set up your own key mappings.
+You will have to search through the source code of these files to discover where and why this is done, then decide whether to reverse the action to let the delta.vim plugin set up its own key mappings, or whether to leave it and set up your own delta.vim key mappings.

  * if the above command prints `0` then there is another problem preventing the key mappings from being set up.
 Please investigate in depth if you can, and report the problem as a [vim-delta issue][].

-If the *echo hasmapto* command above prints `1` on the bottom line of the Vim window, then the plugin should have set up its key mapping to the help command.
+If the *echo hasmapto* command above printed `1` on the bottom line of the Vim window, then the plugin should have set up its key mapping to the help command.
 In this case, there are several reasons why the `\?` command does not work: